-Record will gave Kane 'added motivation' in Italy
+Record will give Kane 'added motivation' in Italy

 - Euro 2024 qualifying - everything you need to know

-"I know he will have will have added motivation tomorrow night to come back and show everyone what he is about again in an England shirt."
+"I know he will have added motivation tomorrow night to come back and show everyone what he is about again in an England shirt."

 The match in Italy marks the start of England's qualification campaign for the next major tournament in Germany the summer of 2024.